waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Untested Hypotheses & To-Do
 - **To-Do:** Test teaching Flash as soon as I exit Sprout Tower.

-## Sprout Tower Escape Plan (V12 - The Crossover)
+## Sprout Tower Escape Plan (V13 - The Northern Passage)
-*Pillar interaction hypothesis failed.
-Pathfinding confirms the 2nd floor is split into two disconnected areas.
-The only way to cross is on the 3rd floor.*
+*The 3rd floor is also split.
+The new plan is to explore the northern area where the Elder was, as a path might have opened up there.*
-1. Go up the ladder at (10, 14) to the 3rd floor.
+1. Explore the northern section of the 3rd floor.
-2. On 3F, cross from the east side to the west side.
-3. Find the ladder on the west side of 3F that leads down to the west side of 2F.
+2. Look for a new ladder or path leading down to the western side of the tower.
-4. On 2F, take the ladder at (2, 6) down to 1F.
-5. Exit the tower.